Linked To Thyroid and Breast Cancer, Fibrocystic Breast Disease,

 each day for saturation of iodine receptors.
 However, in clinical practice, once iodine stores are

 re-pleated the body needs less, about half this amount (1-3 mg/day as a maintenance dose).

 Women need more than men.
-Other recommendations of 12.5 mg/day are based on French and
+Higher amounts of 12.5 mg/day are based on French and